EmmaJin0210/LLMLanguageTutor/README.md

 ### GPT

+#### Speech
+* Whisper doesn't seem to work all that well?
+Need to experiement more on if it autocorrects too much

 #### Difficulty
 * Adding to the system prompt "Try to limit yourself to words and grammar in the N5 and N4 level" seems to make no significant difference in output.